 - Multimodal-early-onset-simulation (MEOS) in early rehabilitation on coma patients is found to be sensitive in identifying some predictions of favorable or unfavorable outcome.
 The data seems to support the hypothesis that the absence of any response to external stimuli is indicative of an unfavorable outcome.
 (The coma patients were followed two years after injury.)
 The comas lasted from 8 to 41 days.
 The average initial Glasgow Coma Scale was 6.6.
 Follow-up on 14 patients showed that one remained in a vegetative state, 2 exhibited severe neurological deficits and were dependant on care, 6 sustained major functional deficits but were able to return to perform the task of everyday life on their own.
 Two patients reached slightly higher levels then that, 2 patients returned to their former jobs).

 - A study from 2002 (Mosenthal, A.C.
 2002) confirmed what was previously believed in regard to the outcome of the elderly with traumatic brain injury.
 The mortality rate from TBI is higher in the geriatric population at all levels of head injury.
 The outcome at the time of hospital discharge is worse.
-This outcome is independent of any other co-factor such as age or other disease.

 "Coma" describes a patient whose eyes are continuously closed and who cannot be aroused to a wakeful state.
 However, another version of diminished consciousness exists, similar to coma, called "vegetative state."
 Vegetative state is similar to coma but the eyes are open and can briefly track objects or sounds.
 Many vegetative patients' limbs are spastic.